-3.2.2 Virtstrap with basic configuration
+3.2.2 A Basic Configuration

 In the previous section we created the most simple type of virtstrap environment possible.
 However, without any configuration files virtstrap is a bit anemic.
 So let's start a simple configuration file to go along with the previous example.